 Training time and setup for patients and technicians, whether at home or in the clinic, will be greatly reduced as the process will be much simpler than using water dependent dialysis machines.

-A waterless standalone machine will completely eliminate the massive water infrastructure currently needed to perform standard dialysis treatments.
-This will save providers extensive ongoing year-to-year associated expenses, reduce their liability, and provide the added benefits listed above.
+A waterless device will completely eliminate the massive water infrastructure currently needed to perform standard dialysis treatments.
+This will save providers extensive ongoing year-to-year associated expenses, reduce their liability from possible water contamination, and provide all the added benefits listed above.

 Implantable Artificial Kidney